drupal-graphql/drupal-decoupled-app/README.md

 # Proof of Concept

+## NOTE!

+This does not yet use Drupal as a backend.
+Currently, we are using the GraphQL SWAPI (StarWars API).
+We will switch to using a Drupal backend once Relay support has been added (shortly!).

 ## Decoupled Drupal with Relay & GraphQL

 This is a proof of concept of a decoupled React application using Relay &